 There are bikes to be found under a $1,000, that is reliable, long-lasting and require no more maintenance than any other good bike.
 Though because these can be time-consuming to search out, I’ve gone through the trouble of picking out the best candidates, evaluating them and putting together reviews for the best of them.
-Here are three top-notch bikes under a $1,000, all verified in their high quality and overall reliability for men and women alike.

 The Orbea MX 10 just begs to be taken out and ridden hard!
 Are you the kind of guy (or girl) to do that?
 If you feel that you have “outgrown” your current entry-level mountain bike and that it cannot keep up with your developing skills, it’s time for an upgrade!

 The Orbea MX 10 is a fantastic mid-range mountain bike that is an exceptionally good value for the $1000 that you cash out.

 It’s built around a super-lightweight aluminum frame produced by the Basque company that does sacrifice durability to shed off a couple of pounds.
 It’s available in two attractive color-combinations: black-turquoise and pistachio-black.
 The Orbea MX 10 also comes with a suspended air front fork produced by Rock Shox.
 It has a 100mm travel and a remote lockout.